-A. The deciding official must complete the "Information Reporting Form" (Appendix III) and submit it to the Disability Program Manager within 10 business days of the decision.
-The deciding official must attach to the form copies of all information he/she received as part of processing the request.
+A. The deciding official must provide reporting information to the Disability Program Manager within 10 business days of the decision.
+The deciding official must provide an email documenting all information he/she received as part of processing the request.
 Medical documents must be sealed, marked as Confidential Medical Information, and maintained in a secure storage by the Disability Program Manager.
 Such medical documents will not be kept with the employee's Official Personnel Folder.
 Such medical documents may only be reviewed by a USMS official who is involved in making a determination concerning a subsequent request by the employee for an accommodation to his/her disability when the disability and need for accommodation are not obvious or otherwise already known, or to the Office of EEO officials responsible for preparing the report listed in 11.C. below.